EvanaPuig/ShoeStore/README.md

 3. Add the safe-arg plugin to the main and app build.gradle file

+4. Set DataBindingUtil in build.gradle

+5. Use DataBindingUtil to inflate every layout

-4. Create a new navigation xml file
+6. Create a new navigation xml file

-5. Create a new Login destination.
+7. Create a new Login destination.

    * Include email and password labels